group-butler/GroupButler/README.md

 **Installation**

-you can easily install Group Butler by running the following commands:
+You can easily install Group Butler by running the following commands:

 ```bash
 # Tested on Ubuntu 16.04